jibinjacob09/SmartWeightSensor/README.txt

-This repo contains all the code that was used to build the Smart Weight Sensor

-The SmartWeightSensor is an easy to attach device that can be placed on to any weighlifting bar.
-It is designed as a tool that will help physiotherpaist assess the muscle recovery of their patients.
+Smart Weight Monitor

+SmartWeight Monitor is targeted to help muscular strengthening in the physiotherapy industry, which has experience significance growth over the last decade.
+Currently physiotherapists predominantly use qualitative observation to identify if the exercising muscle is fatigued.
+Such assessment can vary the quality of the treatment a patient is receiving as it heavily dependent on the skill and the experience of the physiotherapist.

+ The SmartWeight Monitor is a wireless, portable, easy-to-attach device that can be placed on any barbell/dumbbell.
+The numerous sensors within the system provide numerical data that reflect the exertion of the targeted muscle as the user is exercising.
+The data collected by the device will help physiotherapist monitor the condition of the muscle in real time and provide a more tailored care.